Maxwellwr/factorio-charge-transmission/README.md

 ### My charger doesn't seem to be doing anything

 Well, chargers don't have any particle effects, by design (lag, ya know) to warn they've charged a bot.
-But they do have a visual way to show they're working: the antenna only spins when it's charging bots (or filling its internal energy buffer).
+But they do have a visual way to show they're working: the antenna only spins when it's charging bots (or topping its internal energy buffer).

 If you're sure a charger is out of commission (bots still charging around the roboport rather frequently), the likely reasons are: